MALBECC/lio/README.md

 INSTALLATION WITH LIBXC
 -----------------------
-Currently there are two different implementations of the __Libxc__ library, the original version ([here](http://www.tddft.org/programs/libxc/download/)) who runs all the functionals in ##CPU## and the modified version ([here](https://gitlab.com/eduarditoperez/libxc/tree/cuda-integration)) who runs some functionals in ##GPU##.
+Currently there are two different implementations of the __Libxc__ library, the original version ([here](http://www.tddft.org/programs/libxc/download/)) who runs all the functionals in __gpu___ and the modified version ([here](https://gitlab.com/eduarditoperez/libxc/tree/cuda-integration)) who runs some functionals in __gpu__.
 This version of Lio has support for both libraries depending on wich one you'll choose to use at runtime.
 You can use this version of Lio with both, one of none of the __Libxc__ libraries.
 We'll recommend to have both installed.

-  1. Download the libxc ([cpu](http://www.tddft.org/programs/libxc/download/)) library.
+  1. Download the libxc [cpu](http://www.tddft.org/programs/libxc/download/) library.
   2. Compile and Install the ##cpu## library (follow Libxc install instructions).
-  3. Download the libxc ([gpu](https://gitlab.com/eduarditoperez/libxc/tree/cuda-integration)) library.
+  3. Download the libxc [gpu](https://gitlab.com/eduarditoperez/libxc/tree/cuda-integration) library.
   4. Compile and Install the library (follow Libxc install instructions).
-Both the ##gpu## and ##cpu## libraries had to be installed in the same folder.
+Both the __gpu__ and __cpu__ libraries had to be installed in the same folder.
-  5. In order for lio to compile with libxc, you'll need to create and export two environment variables in LD_LIBRARY_PATH
+  5. In order for lio to compile with libxc, you'll need to create and export two environment variables in `LD_LIBRARY_PATH`
 ```
 LIBXC_LIBXS=points to the path where the libxc libaries where installed in the file system.
 LIBXC_INCLUDES=points to the path where the libxc include files where installed in the file system.